 Is it a fulfillment center or warehouse?
 You be the judge… right?
 To our point, fulfillment centers and warehouses are often used to reference the same things.
 After all, both fulfillment centers and warehouses are used to stock inventory for companies that sell goods.
-Both of them are usually housed in big buildings, they do share similar elements.
+Both of them are usually housed in large buildings, they do share similar purposes and traits.
 However, the services they offer can differ, the meanings can be different too.

 To understand how the two are alike and different, we’re going to break down each one so you know what’s the best choice for your business.

 A fulfillment center is the physical location from which a third-party logistics (3PL) provider (also known as a fulfillment provider) fulfills customer orders for ecommerce retailers.
 A fulfillment center exists to get online orders to customers in a timely fashion and relieve ecommerce companies of managing this crucial-yet-challenging process.

 Fulfillment center operations involve helping get your online orders delivered to your customers, commonly referred to as the order fulfillment process.
 Most 3PL fulfillment centers are strategically placed to benefit your ecommerce businesses.
 3PL fulfillment companies have multiple fulfillment centers to help you deliver products to your customers faster and often cheaper.

 When an online seller outsources ecommerce fulfillment, the 3PL is fulfilling orders on the owner’s behalf.
 This includes a number of different things, such as;

 What Is A Warehousing Solution?

 Companies that store products for an extended length of time would be referred to as a warehousing solution.
 Warehouses are large storage centers, or known as a large industrial space where inventory is stored in bulk.